 The Innovator

 All of the above sets you well on your way to becoming an innovator.
-2012 is the year of change in SEO with opportunities opening up all the time to work, outside the silo, closely with your peers and clients to expand the role of traditional SEO from content SEO, social SEO through to reach and frequency and viral SEO
+2012 is the year of change in SEO with opportunities opening up all the time to work, outside the silo, closely with your peers and clients to expand the role of traditional SEO from content SEO, social SEO through to reach and frequency and viral SEOConclusion

 The way you work, the tools you use, and your approach to SEO have all changed.
 We all know that, but taking action is a totally different ball game.